garden-io/garden/docs/reference/project-config.md

     # and another trigger to fully clean up the environment after 1 week of inactivity or on a specific schedule as
     # the second trigger.
     #
-    # Note that this feature is only available for Garden Cloud users.
+    # Note that this feature is only available for paid Garden Cloud users.
 Also note that the feature is currently in
     # beta, and is only available for specific providers, in particular the Kubernetes provider.
     #
     # Please refer to the [Automatic Environment Cleanup